Bright Enobakhare: Coventry City

 On 13 July 2021, Enobakhare signed a two-year contract with Coventry City on a free transfer.
 On 1 November 2021 however, his contract was cancelled by mutual consent with Enobakhare having only made one appearance for the club that season, an EFL Cup defeat to Northampton Town.

 Hapoel Jerusalem

-On 30 January 2022 signed for Hapoel Jerusalem He was later released on the 4th of April due to missing training and being caught drunk driving.
+On 30 January 2022, he signed for Hapoel Jerusalem.
+He was later released on the 4th of April due to missing training.